 Nitrogen cycling is an important issue in the mountains of Colorado and in ecosystems generally.
-I got so excited about studying nitrogen that my wife made me a nitrogen-themed "grooms's cake" at our wedding.
+I got so excited about studying nitrogen that my wife Jaclyn made me a nitrogen-themed "grooms's cake" at our wedding.

 The alpine N cycle consists of two main parts: (1) a rapid internal recycling of N, mainly driven by soil microbes; and (2) imports and exports of N. Imports and exports are smaller fluxes, but over the long term determine the total amount of N in the ecosystem.
 Imports include processes like N deposition and N fixation; exports include denitrification and leaching.

-While microbes do most of the cycling, plants also cycle N, but according to the gear analagy hypothesis shown above, plants cycle N on the order of ten times more slowly.
+While microbes do most of the cycling, plants also cycle N, but according to the gear analogy hypothesis shown above, plants cycle N on the order of ten times more slowly.
 The molecules shown are some examples of inorganic and organic N. Inorganic basically means nitrate and ammonium.
-Organic N is extremely complex and includes proteins, other polymers like chitin, and amino acids.
+Organic N is complex and includes proteins, other polymers like chitin, and amino acids.
 One improvement to my dissertation if I could do it over again would be to measure more amino acid concentrations in my soil samples as their biological function is more like the inorganic N.

 The simple diagrams in the previous slides end up looking more like this once all measured fluxes are combined together for an individual system.
-Having a nice set of N cycling measurements to build on was an advanatage of working at a well-studied site like the Niwot Ridge LTER.
+Having a nice set of N cycling measurements upon which to build was an advanatage of working at a well-studied site like the Niwot Ridge LTER.
 The tremendous complexity of ecosystem N cycling makes it fascinating to study but also a daunting task.

 In addition to the complexity of the N cycle itself, the terrain of the Rocky mountains creates further complexity as N cycling rates vary with gradients of elevation and snow depth.
 Is it possible to fully understand variations in a complex cycle across a heterogeneous landscape?
 No, but we can still uncover important features of how ecosystems process this important limiting nutrient at the landscape level.